orchidsoftware/orchid.software/source/en/docs/filters.md

 > **Note.** You can use the same filters for different models.

-To use filters in your own models, you need to connect the trait `Orchid\Filter\Filterable` and pass an array of classes to the `filtersApply` function:
+To use filters in your own models, you need to connect the trait `Orchid\Filters\Filterable` and pass an array of classes to the `filtersApply` function:

 ```php
 use App\Model;